mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

 1. Read `NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md`, immutable
-   N1-A `a04a7e6`, N1-A1 `914957f`, and the N1-A2 two-schema,
+   N1-A `a04a7e6`, N1-A1 `914957f`, N1-A2 `e663a91`, and the N1-A3 two-schema,
    semantic-validator, gold/raw, hostile, and manifest packet.
 2. Preserve failed A1 exactly: 13 files, no manifest, immutable raw SHA `92516e02…`.
 Never resume, repair, clear, or reseal it.
-3. A fresh independent non-author must replay the 15-entry manifest, both strict schemas, 2/2 gold controls, 1/1 raw derivation, 71/71 exact hostile dispositions, product relation, path normal form, external trust boundary, and absence of the frozen N2 root.
-Any failure amends N1-A2 in a new commit;
-   it does not rewrite N1-A or N1-A1.
+3. A fresh independent non-author must replay the 15-entry manifest, both strict schemas, 2/2 gold controls, 1/1 complete ROW/RUN raw derivation, 102/102 exact hostile dispositions, duplicate-key rejection, product relation, path normal form, external trust boundary, and absence of the frozen N2 root.
+Any failure amends N1-A3 in a new commit; it does not rewrite N1-A, N1-A1, or N1-A2.
-4. Only after that audit accepts a committed N1-A2 coordinate, assign one fresh absent non-overlapping root for exactly one Luna xhigh N-IETM F0.
+4. Only after that audit accepts a committed N1-A3 coordinate, assign one fresh absent non-overlapping root for exactly one Luna xhigh N-IETM F0.
 Do not patch current packrat or widen the public API.
 5. Compare every edit version to fresh accepted/rebuilt M2 speed controls plus